-Department of Psychology, Department of Animal Sciences, Department of Human Development and Family Studies, Personalized Nutrition Initiative
+Department of Psychology, Department of Animal Sciences, Personalized Nutrition Initiative

 Dr. Larsen’s research uses MRI to study the physical correlates of cognitive performance, and how they relate to nutrition, cardiorespiratory fitness, and body composition.
 His research covers the human lifespan, including infants, children, young adults, and older adults.
 Dr. Larsen ’s research has employed a variety of techniques, including MR Spectroscopy, sodium MRI, relaxation parameter mapping, simultaneous EEG-fMRI, Arterial Spin Labeling, Diffusion Tensor Imaging, and Voxel-Based Morphometry.
 Dr. Larsen has also performed research on a variety of topics in materials science and mechanics, including rheology, stereology, materials synthesis, and the phase behavior of soft materials.
 Dr. Larsen holds a Ph.D. in Applied Physics from Harvard University.

 Larsen R. J. et al. Quantification of magnetic resonance spectroscopy data using a combined reference: Application in typically developing infants.
 Nmr Biomed.
 2021;34(7).

 Larsen, R. J. et al. Body mass and cardiorespiratory fitness are associated with altered brain metabolism.
 Metabolic Brain Disease.
 2020; 35(6): 999-1007.

 Nikolaidis, A. et al. Multivariate associations of fluid intelligence and NAA.
 Cerebral cortex.
 2017;27:2607-2616.